Arintheus: Service under Valens

 Jovian died before reaching Constantinople, the Roman capital.
 The army's commanders gathered again, at Nicaea, with civilian officials from the capital.
-It is not known if Arintheus was present at this meeting, but he supported its choice, Valentinian I. He was transferred to the court of Valentinian's brother and co-emperor, Valens, at Constantinople.
+It is not known if Arintheus was present at this meeting, but he supported its choice, Valentinian.
+He was transferred to the court of Valentinian's brother and co-emperor, Valens, at Constantinople.
 Valens immediately moved east to make a show of force to any Persians tempted to take advantage of the imperial confusion.
 Arintheus went with him.
 Part way to the border they learnt that ex-general Procopius had proclaimed himself rightful emperor and seized the capital.
 Most of Valens's troops had already crossed into Syria, which allowed Procopius to gain control of the provinces of Asia and Bithynia, winning increased support for the insurrection.
 Valens dispatched the available legions under veteran generals Arintheus and Arbitio to march on Procopius.
 On the border of Bithynia and Galatia Arintheus confronted an army commanded by Hyperechius, an ally of Procopius, and convinced the rebellious soldiers to defect to Valens.
 Procopius fled, but was soon captured and executed.
 Valens appointed Arintheus magister peditum, a senior military position, which he held until his death.

 Arintheus then accompanied Valens during the First Gothic War from 367 to 369.
 In 368 he was dispatched to harass the Thervingi in Gothia, with his soldiers rewarded with a gold coin for every barbarian head they brought back.
 The following year Arintheus was asked to negotiate a peace with King Athanaric of the Goths, and was then promptly dispatched to the Persian frontier.